HOW TO Create an Application Landscape Diagram

 2. Modeling

-1. In what application domains, application groups, and information systems do you want to structure your application landscape or are these already there?
-Decide on a taxonomy (the theoretical structure) or re-engineer the ontology (the practical structure) of your application landscape.
-How are or can the applications be decomposed into components and modules in your opinion or according to industry reference architectures?
+1. In what application domains, application groups, and information systems do you want to structure your application landscape, or are these already there?
+Decide on a taxonomy (the theoretical structure) or re-engineer your application landscape's ontology (the practical structure).
+How are or can the applications be decomposed into components and modules, in your opinion, or according to industry reference architectures?
 Are applications groups of modules, services, or functionality?
 Do you recognize the front, mid, and back offices?
 Are there information systems groups of applications?
 Do information domains group applications across information systems?
 Do applications handle business objects?
 Yes or No?

 2. It is a best practice to write down and document on Dragon1 all the design decisions you make throughout the process.